ethereum-optimism/community-hub/src/docs/developers/integration.md

 #### Gotcha: Invalid chain ID

-The default chain ID of the `up.sh` script is `420`.
+The default chain ID of the local L2 chain is `420`.
-If you're getting an error when sending transactions, please make sure they you're using the right chain ID.
+If you're getting an error when sending transactions, please make sure that you are using the right chain ID.

 #### Gotcha: Local node does not charge fees

-At the moment, the node created by `up.sh` does not charge the user for any fees.
+At the moment, the node created by starting the docker containers under `optimism/ops` does not charge the user for any fees.
-You can send successfully transactions with `gasPrice = 0`.
+You can send successfully transactions by setting `gasPrice` to `0` in your configs and in contract calls.

 #### Gotcha: Constantly exceeding gas limit